 The doom and gloom about China, the trade war, and tariffs seem to be casting a dark cloud over Baozun.
 However, its core business is strong, it doesn't face much competition, and it's still generating robust growth as it faces tough headwinds.

 More From The Motley Fool

-John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Anders Bylund owns shares of Amazon.
-Chris Neiger has no position in any of the stocks mentioned.
+Demitrios Kalogeropoulos has no position in any of the stocks mentioned.
+Leo Sun has no position in any of the stocks mentioned.
 Steve Symington has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Amazon and JD.com.
-The Motley Fool recommends eBay.
+The Motley Fool owns shares of and recommends Baozun and Shopify.
+The Motley Fool has the following options: short October 2019 $37 calls on eBay and long January 2021 $18 calls on eBay.
+The Motley Fool recommends Adobe Systems and eBay.
 The Motley Fool has a disclosure policy.